bruce-hill/bp/bp.1.md

 : Perform filtering or replacement in-place (i.e. overwrite files with new content).

-`-c`, `--confirm`
-: During in-place modification of a file, confirm before each modification.

 `-r`, `--replace` *replacement*
 : Replace all occurrences of the main pattern with the given string.